Green Tier Legacy Communities (GTLC)

-When communities sign the Green Tier Legacy Communities charter, they agree to take actions and share information to move continuously toward a sustainable future through initiatives that promote environmental stewardship, economic growth, public health, and social equity.
+When communities sign the Green Tier Legacy Communities charter, they agree to take actions and share information to move continuously toward a future that promotes environmental stewardship, economic growth, public health, and social equity.

 History of Green Tier Legacy Communities